Principal Kafele's Workshops, Keynotes & Leadership Consulting

 • Is My School, Team, Department, Division or District Better BECAUSE I Lead It?

-• Just One Principal Can Completely Alter the Trajectory of a Child
+• Just One Principal Can Completely Shift the Trajectory of a Child

-• Just One Elementary School Principal Can Completely Alter the Trajectory of an Entire School Community
+• Just One Elementary School Principal Can Completely Shift the Trajectory of an Entire School Community

-• Just One Middle School Principal Can Completely Alter the Trajectory of an Entire School Community
+• Just One Middle School Principal Can Completely Shift the Trajectory of an Entire School Community

-• Just One High School Principal Can Completely Alter the Trajectory of an Entire School Community
+• Just One High School Principal Can Completely Shift the Trajectory of an Entire School Community

 • Principal Kafele 10 Nonnegotiables for Effective School Leadership